tristandeborde/My42Cursus/11_nibbler/README.md

 This was a group project; contributors can be found here: github.com/{fauconfan,blefeuvr,talasta,julienhache}

 ### Bonus
-The project is called Bombler because we are working on developing a Bomberman emulator on the same engine.
-This part is still a work in progress.
+We are also working on completing another 42 school project, whose goal is to create a Bomberman emulator called "Bombler".
+This part is still a work in progress, for which we plan to use the same game engine as a bonus.